AlexDs20/Ray_tracing/README.md

 - [x] Image class.
 To have an array representing each pixel
 - [x] Intersection between a ray and a triangle
 - [x] Collision between ray and sphere.
+- [x] Make the camera class
+- [x] Make a geometry class (which has a color, and I guess later, texture, roughness, ...) and Triangle a daughter of it.

 # TODO
+- [ ] Properly treat several objects and go through them for rendering
-- [ ] Make the camera class
+- [ ] input to main -> filename
-- [ ] Make a geometry class (which has a color, and I guess later, texture, roughness, ...) and Triangle a daughter of it.
 - [ ] Collision between rays and general objects.
 - [ ] Use R-tree?
 - [ ] Read Blender OBJ files